 Notes for curious visitors and enthusiasts

-- Astrophotographer interests can be satisfied here when skies are clear and humidity is low; nights near the river offer high chances of visible star trails above city silhouettes.
+- Astrophotographers' interests can be satisfied here when skies are clear and humidity is low; nights near the river offer high chances of visible star trails above city silhouettes.

-- Be sure to arrive with a plan, as the best angles shift with crowd movement and seasonal lighting; you may find a jaw-dropping view that was only a moment before inaccessible.
+- Be sure to arrive with a plan, as the best angles shift with crowd movement and seasonal lighting; you might find a jaw-dropping view that was only a moment before inaccessible.

-- If you’ve heard about a famous vantage, verify access times and weather, since last-minute changes can occur; this department recommends checking local updates before heading out.
+- If you've heard about a famous viewpoint, verify access times and weather, as last-minute changes can occur; this department recommends checking local updates before heading out.

 - Beach-like reflections on the water can appear after long exposures; keep room for movement in the frame to avoid overcrowded compositions.

-- People visiting from zealand, sweden, or australia often remark how the tone shifts across days; use that observation to plan a second session and compare results.
+- People visiting from New Zealand, Sweden, or Australia often remark how the tone shifts across days; use that observation to plan a second session and compare results.

 When the tower lights turn on and how long they stay visible throughout the night